jackperry2187/epitheca/README.md

 **Epitheca** is a mod that adds a variety of new craftable variants of existing blocks and items.
 It is currently heavily WIP, and as such, many features are not yet implemented.
+Available for download on [Curseforge](https://www.curseforge.com/minecraft/mc-mods/epitheca) and [Modrinth](https://modrinth.com/mod/epitheca).
+Thank you for over 150 downloads!

 ## Features
 - [x] Shroomlight Variants